Brendon-Hablutzel/argus-backend/README.md

 ## Kafka

-Kafka can be deployed locally with docker compose.
-Use `infra/docker-compose.yaml` and see [this article](https://developer.confluent.io/confluent-tutorials/kafka-on-docker/) for details.
+Kafka can be deployed locally with docker compose (see [this article](https://developer.confluent.io/confluent-tutorials/kafka-on-docker/) for details).
+Use `infra/docker-compose.yaml`.

 ## ingestor